Comfort reading in a crisis is far more enjoyable than scanning the headlines. I hope some of my favourite books will help your retreat from reality.

 13. Wolf Willow

-Author Wallace Stegner was the 1971 Pulitzer Prize winner for his novel Angle of Repose.
+Author Wallace Stegner won the 1971 Pulitzer Prize winner for his novel Angle of Repose.
 He was a well-known American writer and environmentalist who spent part of his boyhood in Canada.
 Wolf Willow tells the fascinating story of his prairie homestead.
-I visited his family’s former humble, two-storey abode in Eastend, Saskatchewan, which is now offered to writers and artists as a retreat.
-This is far more entertaining than the usual sodbuster memoir, as he writes so brilliantly about our colourful Canadian history.
+I spent one month in his family’s former humble abode in Eastend, Saskatchewan, now offered to writers and artists as a retreat, and you can read more here: Wallace Stegner House.

 COMFORT READING: HEALTH